Kapalika Meditation

 Four of the candidates being considered by Ftim are non-Indian.
 He called us individually into His room.
 We were told that He would test our readiness for the kapalika training.

-It was different than any test I’ve undergone.
+It was different from any test I’ve undergone.
 I’ll explain only part of it.

-“You are in the cremation ground in the dead of the night…” He said, a fire burning in His eyes, “everything hides behind a blanket of darkness … vultures flap their wings… a muggy breeze shivers your spine… from some unknown comer echoes ‘hooot… hooot… hooot’—will you be afraid?”
+“You are in the cremation ground in the dead of the night…everything hides behind a blanket of darkness … vultures flap their wings… a muggy breeze shivers your spine… from some unknown corner echoes ‘hooot… hooot… hooot’—will you be afraid?”

 “No, Baba.”